Timo972/altv-go/README.md

 go build -o my-resource.so -buildmode=c-shared
 ```

+Something went wrong?
+A build error?
+See the [Troubleshooting Guide](/TROUBLESHOOTING.md).

 ## Help

-If you need help to get started, have a look at the [docs](https://altv-go.tbeck.dev) or contact me on Discord: `Timo9#4468`
+If you need help to get started contact me on Discord: `Timo9#4468`